 - Familiarize yourself with weight and measurement guidelines in advance.

 - Weigh and measure bags at home (you can use a bathroom scale to weigh bags).

 - Know that most airlines count the ski bag and boot bag together as one item.

 - Follow these tips for flying with skis to ease your journey.

 Use Miles or Credit Card Perks

 Several months to over a year in advance, see what airlines fly to your destination in Colorado from your home airport.
 Apply for credit cards with those airlines.
-You can use airline credit cards to earn free flights, use free companion fares and save money on checked luggage.
-Each Alaska Airlines Visa card has an annual free companion fare.
+You can use airline credit cards to earn free flights, use companion fares and save money on checked luggage.
+Each Alaska Airlines Visa card has an annual companion fare.
 Plus, you can earn free flights with the points you earn.

 Get a Jump on Fare Sales to Colorado

 Sign up for fare alerts with your favorite airlines.
 When you hear there's a fare sale, hop on the computer and search for flights to Colorado.
 Be sure to shop around.
 Sometimes, when one airline has a sale, a competing airline that flies the same route reduces prices.
 We've noticed that when Southwest or Alaska Airlines has a fare sale, the other airline's flight prices seem to be very similar for the same routes.
 Then, you can choose the flight times that work best for you.
 Due to the pandemic, we have been seeing some hopping deals on flights!